quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet will be sent.
-Many factors can influence the definition of these algorithms and their previse definition is outside the scope of this document.
+Many factors can influence the definition of these algorithms and their precise definition is outside the scope of this document.
 Various packet schedulers have been proposed and implemented, notably for Multipath TCP.
 A companion draft
 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.